nbayles05/retrypattern/README.md

 ```

 ## HttpRetryStrategy and HttpTransientShouldRetry
-This is an example of how you might customize a RetryStrategy for your app(s) and make it available to in a simple way to all areas of your app that do something similar with similar desired behavior.
+This is an example of how you might use the factory pattern to create a consistent, reusable RetryStrategy in your apps:

-**HttpRetryStrategy** gives a simple factory to create a reusable IRetryStrategy for all uses of Http calls.
+**HttpRetryStrategy** is a simple factory to create a reusable IRetryStrategy for Http calls.
 ```
 public static class HttpRetryStrategy
 {